-Connect mathematics to physical phenomena and discover and describe how a top spins, how a pendulum swings or how a rattleback rocks and defies normal intuition.
-Learn the mathematics and physics of the world of relativity and quantum theory and the meaning of chaos and how it appears in the real world.
+Mathematical physics connects mathematics to physical phenomena.
+Its tools allow us to describe how a top spins, how a pendulum swings or how a rattleback rocks and defies normal intuition.
+Studying mathematical physics reveals the hidden intricacies of relativity and quantum theory.

 - Four year degree